Joan Jett: 1970s

 At age 16, Jett became a founding member of the Runaways with drummer Sandy West.
-After the brief tenure of Micki Steele, who sang and played bass, Jackie Fox, Lita Ford, and Cherie Currie soon joined to complete the band which created the classic lineup.
+After the brief tenure of Micki Steele, who sang and played bass guitar, Jackie Fox, Lita Ford, and Cherie Currie soon joined to complete the band which created the classic lineup.
 While Currie initially fronted the band, Jett shared some lead vocals, played rhythm guitar, and wrote or co-wrote some of the band's material along with Ford, West, and Currie.
-This lineup recorded three albums.
+This lineup recorded two studio albums.

-The band toured around the world and became an opening act for Cheap Trick, Ramones, Van Halen, and Tom Petty and the Heartbreakers.
+The band toured around the world and became an opening act for Cheap Trick, the Ramones, Van Halen, and Tom Petty and the Heartbreakers.
 They found success abroad, especially in Japan.
 While the Runaways were popular in Europe, Asia, Australia, Canada, and South America, they could not garner the same level of success in the United States.
-After Currie left the band, the band released two more albums with Jett handling the lead vocals: Waitin' for the Night and And Now...
-The Runaways.
+After Currie left the band, the band released two more studio albums with Jett handling the lead vocals: Waitin' for the Night (1977) and And Now...
+The Runaways (1978).
 While touring England with the Runaways in 1976, Jett first heard the song "I Love Rock 'n' Roll" when she saw Arrows perform it on their weekly UK television series Arrows.
 Altogether, they produced five albums from 1975 until they disbanded in the spring of 1979.

-In 1979, she returned to Los Angeles, where she began fulfilling an obligation of the Runaways to complete a film that was loosely based on the band's career entitled We're All Crazee Now!
+In 1979, she returned to Los Angeles, where she began fulfilling an obligation of the Runaways to complete a film that was loosely based on the band's career titled We're All Crazee Now!
 Three actresses stood in for the departed band members, including Rainbeaux Smith, who was also a rock drummer.
 The plug was pulled on the project halfway through shooting after Jett fell ill, but in 1984, after she became famous, producers looked for a way to use the footage from the incomplete film.
-Parts of the original footage of Jett were eventually used in another project, an underground film called Du-beat-eo, which was produced by Alan Sacks, but not commercially released.
+Parts of the original footage of Jett were eventually used in another project, an underground film called Du-beat-eo, which was produced by Alan Sacks but not commercially released.

 In 1979, Jett was in England pursuing a solo career.
-She recorded three songs there with the Sex Pistols' Paul Cook and Steve Jones, one of which was an early version of Arrows' "I Love Rock 'n' Roll".
-This version appears on the 1993 compilation album Flashback.
-While working on We're All Crazee Now!, Jett met songwriter and producer Kenny Laguna, who was hired by her manager Toby Mamis to help Jett with writing some tracks for the film.
-They became friends and decided to work together and Jett relocated to Long Beach, New York, where Laguna was based.
+She recorded three songs there with the Sex Pistols' drummer Paul Cook and guitarist Steve Jones, one of which was an early version of Arrows' "I Love Rock 'n' Roll".
+This version appears on Jett's compilation album Flashback (1993).
+While working on We're All Crazee Now!, Jett met songwriter, record producer and musician Kenny Laguna, who was hired by her manager Toby Mamis to help Jett with writing some tracks for the film.
+They became friends and decided to work together, and Jett relocated to Long Beach, New York, where Laguna was based.

-Soon after, Jett produced the Germs' only album, (GI).
-Jett produced several bands prior to releasing her debut, and her label Blackheart Records released recordings from varied artists such as thrash metal band Metal Church and rapper Big Daddy Kane.
+Soon after, Jett produced the Germs' only studio album, GI.
+Jett produced several bands prior to releasing her debut, and her label Blackheart Records released recordings from varied artists such as heavy metal band Metal Church and rapper Big Daddy Kane.